 A Mackey Award finalist in 2011, Eifert led all FBS tight ends in receptions and receiving yards.
 He also set Notre Dame single-season records for receptions and receiving yards by a Notre Dame tight end.

 Eifert was selected to the 2011 Walter Camp Football Foundation All-America first team.
-He became Notre Dame's 185th All-America first-team selection and the first Irish tight end named first-team All-American since Derek Brown in 1991.
+He became Notre Dame's first Irish tight end named first-team All-American since Derek Brown in 1991.

 Developed Eifert in Rudolph's absence and turned the sophomore tight end into a reliable receiving option for the Irish.
-Eifert snagged 27 passes for 352 yards and two touchdowns and was named John Mackey Award Tight End of the Week following his performance vs. Army where he caught four passes for 78 yards with one touchdown.
+Eifert snagged 27 passes for 352 yards and two touchdowns.

 At Indiana State in 2009, helped turn redshirt freshman linebacker Aaron Archie into an all-conference player in his first season of collegiate football.
 He was named a second-team performer in the Missouri Valley Football Conference and was a member of the league's all-newcomer team.

 Coached offensive line at Washington and in 2007, the Husky line helped running back Louis Rankin become the first 1,000-yard rusher at Washington since 1997.
 Quarterback Jake Locker also nearly eclipsed 1,000 rushing yards in 2007 as he gained 986 yards on the ground.
 Rankin and Locker ranked fourth and fifth, respectively, in rushing yards per game among Pac-10 players.

 Center Juan Garcia earned second-team all-Pacific-10 honors in 2007.